-Simply put, a landscaper earns a living by adjusting earth and water to be more aesthetically pleasing.
-Someone trained in landscaping might primarily work to improve upon an existing home & garden layout, or they might work in one of the more specialized areas of landscaping.
+A landscaper is someone who earns a living by adjusting earth and water in order for it to become more aesthetically pleasing.
+Someone trained in landscaping might primarily work to improve upon an existing garden layout, or they might work in one of the more specialized areas of landscaping.
 Some of the specialties someone interested in landscaping might choose to pursue would be designing water gardens and fountains (aquascape), installing lawn sprinkler systems and drains (irrigation systems) or designing practical solutions for orchards and farms.
 Since educational requirements are not particularly strict for someone looking to break into the landscaping business, this might be a good choice for someone wanting to start a new career right away.

-Landscaping is a field that encompasses a great many possible careers.
-Everything from trimming trees and planting flowers, to building garden structures and installing irrigation, just to name a few.
+Landscaping is a field that encompasses a great many possible careers; everything from trimming trees and planting flowers, to building garden structures and installing irrigation systems.
 Some landscapers might even work on a larger scale, planning and designing a golf course, for example, would be a job for a landscape architect.
 Clients in need of landscaping for their new pool or patio, or needing a retaining wall built, will be in touch with a trusted landscaping company.

 Generally speaking, a landscaper needs to have a keen interest for imagining and creating scenery.
 Someone who is interested in planting and maintaining a wide variety of trees and other plants might be well-suited to a career in landscaping.
 A talent for design and an eye for detail will also be helpful.
 Landscaping is a career that can be physically demanding as well.

 Not all landscapers are business owners, but many are, and managing a small business is another specialty entirely.
-Frequently, someone interested in becoming a landscaper will work as an apprentice to an established landscaping expert, learning the ropes, before striking out on their own.
-Lots of education opportunities exist for the ambitious future landscaping technician.
+Frequently, someone interested in becoming a landscaper will work as an apprentice to an established landscaping expert, learning the ropes before striking out on their own.

-A degree in business, landscape architecture, or horticulture can all help start you down the right path, but ultimately, a successful worker will need to develop skills by watching, learning, and doing.
-This is a business where practical experience and know-how can be more important than a piece of paper from a university, at least up to a certain point in the career path of a landscaper.
-In the United States, licensing requirements differ from state to state for working on sprinkler systems, but frequently, certification is a requirement for that particular specialty.
+A degree in business, landscape architecture, or horticulture can all help start you down the right path, but ultimately, a successful worker will need to develop skills by watching, learning and doing.
+This is a business where practical experience and know-how can be more important than a piece of paper from a university, at least up to a certain point.
+In the United States, licensing requirements differ from state to state for working on sprinkler systems, but frequently certification is a requirement for that particular specialty.

 A landscapers "office" might be anywhere from working in someone's backyard trimming trees, to being employed by a corporation with a large campus to maintain.
 In all likelihood, the workplace of nearly everyone with a career in landscaping will be primarily outdoors.
 Many landscapers own their own small business, and working from home is common for someone just starting out.